-5. Abortions are the same thing as a DNC and can create scar tissue in the uterus leading to higher rates of miscarriage when you are ready to conceive.
+5. Abortions, DNC, and IUD's can increase infertility by creating scar tissue in the uterus leading to higher rates of miscarriage when you are ready to conceive.

 This is a sticky one to put out there as a fertility specialist, I am Pro-Choice though.
 I do believe a woman should always have the right to manage her fertility.
 What I am against is women not being educated about how this could potentially harm their physical chances later in life when they are ready.

-6. It takes two to tango- yes, male factor infertility is alive and well and actually part of the problem about 40% of the time.
+6. Male Fertility Tests- It takes two to tango- yes, male factor infertility is alive and well and actually part of the problem about 40% of the time.

 For eons women have simply taken it on the chin when we couldn’t conceive.
 If it didn’t work, clearly we were barren and useless and should be banished as a result.
 Well, modern research actually shows that male factor infertility is the problem way more than we have ever been led to believe.
 Typically about a third of the time in my clinic it’s the woman, another third it’s the man, and the remaining third there are issues on both sides.